 Step 2: You are identified as a “preliminary match”

 It is not uncommon to be identified as a preliminary match with a patient.
 This means that the typing information on the database shows that you are a potential match to a patient (often matching at 5 out of 6 or 6 out of 6 antigens).
 If this occurs, normally additional testing will be required (preliminary typing is generally done at an antigen or low resolution level).
-In most cases the laboratory will still have your sample from registration and will use this.
-But in some cases this might not be the case and you will be contacted by the ABMDR donor coordinator asking you to come in for a blood test.
+You might be contacted by the ABMDR donor coordinator asking you to come in for a blood test, if required.
 The result of your more detailed typing is entered into the ABMDR computer database and compared with the patient’s type.
 The result of this test is usually available in 2 – 4 weeks.

 Step 3: You are identified as a potential donor